BitLord69/CSS_JS_Music-player/README.md

   -Current song is highlit in the list <br>
   -Pause current song <br>
   -Hide/show the playlist <br>
-  -Add a song by pressing the ellipsis in the top right corner <br>
   -Previous/next song <br>
   -Loop current song <br>
   -If a song ends and there are more in the list, next song will play (if not on loop) <br>
-  -Time out with a question if the playback shall continue (set as a constant [playLiminInMillis] in the code, currently at 600000) <br>
+  -Time out with a question if the playback shall continue (set as a constant [playLiminInMillis] in the code, currently at 10010) <br>
   -When pressing previous song, the played first goes to the beginning of the current song. <br>
   -If current play time is below two seconds and previous is pressed, the previous song will start to play <br>
+  -Add a song by pressing the ellipsis in the top right corner <br>